Universal Credit is a government benefit to help with your living costs. Read this Cashfloat article to find out what you could receive.

 Can I get Universal Credit with Income Support?

 No. Universal Credit replaces certain 6 other benefits and one of them is Income Support.
 Once you claim Universal Credit, your claim for Income Support will end.
 The other benefits it replaces are income-based Jobseeker’s Allowance, Income-related Employment & Support Allowance, Child Tax Credit, Working Tax Credit and Housing Benefit.

 Can I apply for Universal Credits if I am self-employed?

 Yes.
-However, you must keep a record of your income and expenses on a ‘Statement of Earnings’ form during an assessment period.
+However, you must record your income and expenses on a ‘Statement of Earnings’ form during an assessment period.
 The form will tell you when your period of evaluation begins and ends.
-Within 14 days of the end of your assessment period, you should call the Universal Credits helpline (0345 600 0723) to report it to them.
+Within 14 days of the end of your assessment period, you should call the Universal Credits helpline (0800 328 5644) to report it to them.

 Have there been any changes to Universal Credits since it started?

-In this article, we discussed what Universal Credits is, who is eligible and how to apply for it.
-There have been some concerns that the Universal Credits system is not efficient and suited to the needs of the people.
-Many people worry that those most disadvantaged will not be able to adjust to the new system and will instead turn to high acceptance cheap loans to help them survive.
+In this article, we discussed what Universal Credits is, who is eligible for it and how to apply.
+There have been some concerns that the Universal Credits system is not efficient and doesn’t suit the needs of the people.
+Many people worry that those most disadvantaged will not adjust to the new system and will instead turn to payday loans to survive.
 There have also been problems with the administration and roll-out of Universal Credit.
-In the next article we will look at these problems and what you can do if you are having problems with your Universal Credit.
+In the next chapter, we will look at these problems and what you can do if you are having problems with your Universal Credit.